Table of Contents

 In order to become a successful nail technician, it is also necessary to have an eye for detail and a certain talent for recognizing what is needed for excellent nail care.
 Harsh temperatures, cleaning products and other situations can cause nails to become dry and brittle.
 Teaching and offering advice to clients on how to take care of their hands and feet in between visits will lead to a loyal clientele as they will feel like the technician really cares about them.

 Based on our pool of users, nail technicians tend to be predominately investigative people.
 Take our career test to see what career interest category best describes you.

 Nail Technicians by Strongest Interest Archetype

 Are Nail Technicians happy?

-Nail technicians rank as moderately happy among careers.
-Overall they rank in the 46th percentile of careers for satisfaction scores.
+Nail technicians rank among the least happy careers.
+Overall they rank in the 40th percentile of careers for satisfaction scores.

 Nail Technician Career Satisfaction by Dimension

 The most common degree held by nail technicians is Cosmetology.
 3% of nail technicians had a degree in cosmetology before becoming nail technicians.
 That is over 3 times the average across all careers.
 Business Management And Administration graduates are the second most common among nail technicians, representing 1% of nail technicians in the Sokanu user base, which is 0.2 times the average.